Makhmud Muradov

 Makhmud Muradov (born February 8, 1990) is an Uzbek professional mixed martial artist.
-He currently competes in the Middleweight division of Oktagon MMA, where he is the interim Middleweight Champion.
-He formerly comepeted in the Middleweight division of the Ultimate Fighting Championship (UFC).
+He currently competes in the Light Heavyweight and Middleweight divisions of Oktagon MMA, where he is the current interim Oktagon Middleweight Champion and Oktagon Light Heavyweight Champion.
+He formerly competed in the Middleweight division of the Ultimate Fighting Championship (UFC).

 Background

 Makhmud Muradov was born on February 8, 1990, in Soviet Tajikistan, to a father who was a Tajik national and a mother who was from Soviet Uzbekistan.
 In 1993, he fled as a refugee with his family to his mother's native Uzbekistan due to the ongoing Tajik civil war, and finally, in 2019, he was granted Uzbek citizenship.

 He trained boxing in his youth before transitioning to kickboxing and became Junior Uzbek Kickboxing Champion under K-1 rules.

 Muradov was forced to drop out of school and start working at the age of 15 to provide for his family after his father got involved in a car accident that left him permanently disabled.
 At the age of 17, he began his successful combat sambo career, and because of that, he earned a well-paid job as a security guard in Russian Siberia.
 He was seriously stabbed and shot several times while working there.

 When his father got released from hospital after four years, his family had to sell their apartment to pay for healthcare bills.
 Muradov returned to Uzbekistan, and eventually managed to make enough money from competing in combat sambo to be able to buy the apartment back.
 However, by his account, it was hard to get a good job without contacts, so in 2011, then 21 years old Muradov moved to the Czech Republic in search of a better-paying job.
 There, he worked various jobs such as construction site worker, cleaner, and waiter.
 He started training Muay Thai and MMA in Prague under the tutelage of Petr Kníže, who allowed Muradov to train and sleep in his gym for free and also helped him get a more comfortable job as a bouncer.
 Muradov then started his professional MMA career in 2012.